status-im/specs/status-payloads-spec.md

 - The profile image is edited
 - A new device has been paired

-A client SHOULD also periodically send a `ContactUpdate` to all the contacts, the interval is up to the client.
+A client SHOULD also periodically send a `ContactUpdate` to all the contacts, the interval is up to the client, the Status official client sends these updates every 48 hours.

 #### Handling contact messages